 At this beginning of the period where she will go into heat, your female dog’s body enters the preparation stage to be ready to mate.
 This stage lasts about nine days on average but can last for a duration of three days to over two weeks, at up to 17 days.
 It is during this phase that your dog’s vulva swells and the signs of discharge may appear.
 Again, this cannot be relied upon as an indication because fastidious dogs clean themselves before being spotted.
 Your dog may stay close by your side with clingy behavior and may hold her tail close to her body.
 While she will attract males at this stage, she is not prepared for their advances.
 She may grow aggressive at attempts to mount her in her extreme lack of reception to them.

 This phase lasts about nine days on average.
 It can, however, be as brief as three days or last for up to three weeks.
 Throughout this time, the flow of blood will lessen, finally stopping, although the discharge may become the color of straw.
 Your dog is ready to mate in this stage.
 She will attract male dogs and accept them.
 Ovulation occurs from two to three days following the mating.
-Your dog may urinate more often, marking spots both inside and outside the home.
+Your dog may urinate more often, and as a result your dog may pee inside the house as well as outside the home to mark the area.
 This spreads pheromone messages that indicate her readiness for breeding.
 If in the presence of an intact male dog, or one who has not been neutered, she will probably present herself, offering her hindquarters to him with tail held aside.

 This third phase occurs right after the stage of being in heat.
 Your dog will no longer be receptive to the attention of male dogs.
 It lasts about two months.
 During diestrus, either your dog’s body proceeds with the process of pregnancy if she has successfully mated, or it will return to rest.
 In this resting time, her vulva regains its normal size, and the last sign of any vaginal discharge vanishes.
 In her body, estrogen levels are at a low, while progesterone peaks about halfway through, declining again to basal levels at the end of the phase.
 This occurs regardless of whether she is pregnant.